sort(1) 맨 페이지 - 윈디하나의 솔라나라

 files.

-Specifies the maximum amount of swap-based memory used for sorting,
+Specifies the maximum amount of memory to use for sorting.
+Size is

 -T directory